 Optional Redemption.
-At the option of the Issuer, the Notes may be called for redemption and payment prior to their Stated Maturity on October 1, 2025, and thereafter, as a whole or in part at any time (selection of the amount of Notes to be redeemed to be determined by the Issuer in such equitable manner as it may determine) at the Redemption Price of 100% (expressed as a percentage of the principal amount), plus accrued interest thereon to the Redemption Date.
+At the option of the Issuer, the Notes may be called for redemption and payment prior to their Stated Maturity on October 1, 2026, and thereafter, as a whole or in part at any time (selection of the amount of Notes to be redeemed to be determined by the Issuer in such equitable manner as it may determine) at the Redemption Price of 100% (expressed as a percentage of the principal amount), plus accrued interest thereon to the Redemption Date.

 Selection of Notes to be Redeemed.
 Notes shall be redeemed only in an Authorized Denomination.
 When less than all of the Notes are to be redeemed and paid prior to their Stated Maturity, such Notes shall be redeemed in such manner as the Issuer shall determine, Notes of less than a full Stated Maturity shall be selected by the Note Registrar in minimum Authorized Denomination in such equitable manner as the Note Registrar may determine.
 In the case of a partial redemption of Notes by lot when Notes of denominations greater than a minimum Authorized Denomination are then Outstanding, then for all purposes in connection with such redemption each minimum Authorized Denomination of face value shall be treated as though it were a separate Note of a minimum Authorized Denomination.
-If it is determined that one or more, but not all, of the minimum Authorized Denomination, the Owner or the Owner's duly authorized agent shall forthwith present and surrender such Note to the Note Registrar: (1) for payment of the Redemption Price and interest to the Redemption Date of such minimum Authorized Denomination value called for redemption, and (2) for exchange, without charge to the Owner thereof, for a new Note or Notes of the aggregate principal amount of the unredeemed portion of the principal amount of such Note.
+If it is determined that one or more, but not all, of the minimum Authorized Denomination value represented by any Note is selected for redemption, then upon notice of intention to redeem such minimum Authorized Denomination, the Owner or the Owner's duly authorized agent shall forthwith present and surrender such Note to the Note Registrar: (1) for payment of the Redemption Price and interest to the Redemption Date of such minimum Authorized Denomination value called for redemption, and (2) for exchange, without charge to the Owner thereof, for a new Note or Notes of the aggregate principal amount of the unredeemed portion of the principal amount of such Note.
 If the Owner of any such Note fails to present such Note to the Paying Agent for payment and exchange as aforesaid, such Note shall, nevertheless, become due and payable on the redemption date to the extent of the minimum Authorized Denomination value called for redemption (and to that extent only).